valkey-io/valkey-py/docs/advanced_features.rst

    >>>         # do something with the message
    >>>     time.sleep(0.001)  # be nice to the system :)

-Older versions of valkey-py only read messages with pubsub.listen(). listen() is a generator that blocks until a message is available.
+listen() is a generator that blocks until a message is available.
 If your application doesn't need to do anything else but receive and act on messages received from valkey, listen() is an easy way to get up an